 What is SARS-CoV-2?

-The RNA genome consists of 29,900 nucleotides – larger than most other RNA viruses.
+The RNA genome consists of 29,903 nucleotides – larger than most other RNA viruses.
 One-third of the genome consists of genes for the four structural proteins and eight genes for accessory proteins that inhibit host defenses.
-Most of the remainder of the genome consists of the replicase gene, which encodes two large polyproteins that are cleaved into 15 or 16 nonstructural proteins (NSP) that assist in replicating and proofreading the viral genome (see Figure 3).
+Most of the remainder of the genome consists of the replicase gene, which encodes two large polyproteins that are cleaved into 16 nonstructural proteins (NSP) that assist in replicating and proofreading the viral genome (see Figure 3).

-Once the virus has attached to these receptors, the TMPRSS2 protease cleaves the spike protein to expose a fusion peptide.
-Virions are then able to release their RNA into infected cells, where it is replicated and translated into new viral proteins.
-Nucleocapsid proteins bind to RNA molecules and are then covered by the envelope and membrane proteins.
+Once the virus has attached to the ACE2 receptors, the TMPRSS2 protease cleaves the spike protein to expose a fusion peptide.
+Virions are then able to enter and release their RNA into infected cells, where it is replicated and translated into new viral proteins.
+Nucleocapsid proteins bind to RNA molecules and are then encapsulated by the envelope, spike, and membrane proteins to form new virions.
 Infected cells can produce 100 to 1,000 virions per day.

 The disease caused by the SARS-CoV-2 virus is known as coronavirus disease 2019 – or COVID-19.